Signed in as:

 You can take honey, or you can just leave them to be bees.

-If you get an aggressive hive, it is usually Africanised, often originating from a beekeeper’s bees.
+If you get an aggressive hive, it is usually Africanised, often originating from a beekeeper’s Italian bees xing with local bees.
 Just clear them out of the comb and start again.

 You can simply buy an Eco BeeHive and put it in your garden.
-It comes with everything you need, including instructions on how to get going and how to acquire bees.
+It comes with everything you need to get started, including instructions on how to get going and how to acquire bees.

 You can also DIY: download the training course, which comes with instructions on how to build your hive and everything needed to get started.

-If you are a farmer, you can buy five at a time, and it will explain everything required to get set up.
+If you are a farmer, or manage land for and ESG portfolio, you can buy five at a time, and it will explain everything required to get set up.

 Just click here to buy the course, and you will get free updates whenever there are any, as well as a certificate on completion.